|The Barefoot Beekeeper

 Courses comprise a mixture of illustrated talks, practical demonstrations and discussion, and questions are encouraged throughout.
 Teaching material and methods are adapted to meet the needs of students as much as possible, while ensuring coverage of important areas.
 All events are suitable for people who have done some practical beekeeping in any type of hive and wish to convert to more natural methods, as well as those who wish to improve their top bar management skills.
 Advanced courses tend to be more practical and discussion-based, as students are likely to be conversant with management methodologies and are encouraged to contribute.
 While focus is always on the major theme of the event, students are encouraged to explore connected areas and to share ideas and experiences.
 Where possible, and weather permitting, we will spend some time with resident bees, so please bring suitable clothing; at least a hat and veil, or a full suit if you prefer.

-Please support Friends of the Bees to keep this forum free to use.
+Please support Friends of the Bees to keep this site free to use.
 You can use this button to make a regular or one-off donation.

 2016 COURSE DATES